FaezCat/EatsyPeasy/README.md

 - React DOM 17.0.2
 - React Router
 - Google Places API
-- [thingproxy](https://eatsypeasy.netlify.app/poll/XpDiYO) **NOTE: this dependency is only for local copies - not for deployment (see the two repos above for deployment)**
 - Axios
 - Chart.js
 - Clipboard.js
 - Material UI
+- [thingproxy](https://eatsypeasy.netlify.app/poll/XpDiYO) **NOTE: this dependency is only for local copies - not for deployment versions (see the two repos above for deployment)**

 ## Full Application Development (self-hosted)